 Finnair's balance sheet includes asset-related foreign currency exposure due to the recognition of the present value of qualifying operating lease liabilities in the balance sheet as right-of-use assets.
 Unrealised foreign exchange losses/gains caused by the translation of the USD denominated liability have an impact on Finnair's net result.
-In the future, the effect and amount of foreign currency exchange could be positive
+In the future, the effect and amount of foreign currency exchange could be positive or negative, depending on the USD-rate at the closing date.
+Finnair has mitigated the foreign exchange volatility introduced by this difference by using derivatives, as well as by partly investing liquidity in foreign currency money market funds or other financial assets where possible.
+The annual effect in net result going forward is dependent on the size of the qualifying operating lease portfolio, the duration of the leases and hedging ratio.
+At the end of December, the hedging ratio of USD denominated interest-bearing liabilities (including IFRS 16) was approximately 90 per cent.

-Currency distribution, % 2024 2023 Currency sensitivities USD and JPY (rolling 12 months from date of financial statements for operational cash flows)
+Currency distribution, % Currency sensitivities USD and JPY (rolling 12 months from date of financial statements for operational cash flows) Hedging ratio for operational cash flows (rolling next 12 months)

-Sales currencies 10% change without hedging 10% change taking hedging into account
+Sales currencies 10% change without hedging 10% change taking hedging into account (

 EUR 59 59 - - -

 USD 10 9 see below see below see below

 JPY 5 4 EUR 15 million EUR 6 million 56%

-KRW 3 3 - - -
+KRW 3 3 - -

-SEK 4 3 - - -
+SEK 4 3 - -

-GBP 4 4 - - -
+GBP 4 4 - -

-NOK 2 3 - - -
+NOK 2 3 - -

-Other 14 14 - - -
+Other 14 14 - -

 Purchase currencies

-EUR 58 60 - - -
+EUR 58 60 - -

-USD 35 34 EUR 70 million EUR 30 million 58%
+USD 1 35 34 EUR 70 million EUR 30 million 58%

 Other 6 6 - - -

-Hedging ratio and sensitivity analysis for USD basket, which consists of net cash flows in USD and HKD.
+1 Hedging ratio and sensitivity analysis for USD basket, which consists of net cash flows in USD and HKD.
 The sensitivity analysis assumes that the correlation of the Hong Kong dollar with the US dollar is strong.